-As a Florida driver, you are only responsible for paying the fine for the traffic violation to the state in which you have received it in.
+As a Florida driver, you are only responsible for paying the fine for the Traffic Violation to the state in which you have received it in.
 For instance, suppose you are a Florida driver who has just received a moving violation in Pennsylvania.
-In this case, are only accountable for paying the state of Pennsylvania for the fine, not the state of Florida.
+In this case, they are only accountable for paying the state of Pennsylvania for the fine, not the state of Florida.

 This content was written on behalf of Greg Prosmushkin.